ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-now.md

 Title: Focus on Now
 Date: 2022-08-05 15:00
 Tags: focus on, time, now
 Summary: How we think about time can affect our psychology.
-Here are some tips to focus on the NOW.
+Here are some tips to focus on the Now.
 ---

 _Thoughts and Suggestions from an Aging Psychologist._

-## Focus on: THE VASTNESS OF NOW
+## Focus on: The Vastness of Now

 One day, I imagine that I shall design a watch.
 I have always had a passion for watches, and a special relationship with time itself.
 I suppose many of us Type-As do, as the awareness of time -- precious time, used time, wasted time -- ticks continuously in our mind.